What are digital IDs?

 Biometrics are frequently cited for their potential to reduce fraud and more generally manage financial risk by facilitating due diligence oversight and scrutiny of transactions.
 According to The Engine Room, these are frequently-cited justifications for the use of biometrics among development and humanitarian actors, but The Engine Room also found a lack of evidence to support this claim.
 It should not be assumed that fraud only occurs at the beneficiary level: the real problems with fraud may occur elsewhere in an ecosystem.

-Advocates claim that e-voting can reduce costs to participation and make the process more reliable.
+Advocates claim that e-voting can reduce the costs of participation and make the process more reliable.
 Meanwhile, critics claim that digital systems are at risk of failure, misuse, and security breach.
-Electronic ballot manipulation, poorly written code, or any other kind of technical failure could compromise the democratic process, particularly when there is not a back-up paper trail.
+Electronic ballot manipulation, poorly written code, or any other kind of technical failure could compromise the democratic process, particularly when there is no backup paper trail.
 For more, see “Introducing Biometric Technology in Elections” (2017) by the International Institute for Democracy and Electoral Assistance, which includes detailed case studies on e-voting in Bangladesh, Fiji, Mongolia, Nigeria, Uganda, and Zambia.

 Securing electronic health records, particularly when care services are provided by multiple actors, can be very complicated, costly, and inefficient.
 Because biometrics link a unique verifier to a single individual, they are useful for patient identification, allowing doctors and health providers to connect someone to their health information and medical history.
 Biometrics have potential in vaccine distribution, for example, by being able to identify who has received specific vaccines (see the case study by The New Humanitarian about Gavi technology).